 Chris and Brandon started CGC with a mission I believe in and I know I can use my experience and passion to help achieve that mission while learning a lot along the way about an entire new industry.
 And I love that I get to meet and work with lots of different people who are using their own talents and creativity to realize our shared vision of a kinder world.

 Jen Linck’s Bio: Jen Linck comes to CGC after twenty years of marketing experience in the entertainment industry, working in book publishing with National Book Network, then television and film with Acorn TV and RLJ Entertainment, as well as with Time Inc on the launch of the People Entertainment Weekly Network.
 A driven marketing professional with a passion for innovation and a reputation as a highly analytical consumer engagement expert with proven project management skills, Jen is responsible for leading the marketing strategy for CGC and its nonprofit consulting clients.

 Jen holds a Bachelor’s degree in English from James Madison University and an Executive MBA from Pepperdine University where she graduated with honors and now serves as adjunct faculty teaching marketing at the business school.
 Jen also volunteers as a CASA (Court-Appointed Special Advocate) providing a voice to foster care children in Los Angeles County.
-Jen is excited about her transition from entertainment into nonprofit consulting & CSR industries where she is using her marketing and business experience to make a positive impact on both local and global communities.